Isle of Lewis: Peats

 Once dried, the peats are carted to the croft and built into a large stack.
 These often resembled the shape of the croft house – broad, curved at each end and tapered to a point about 2 metres high.
 They varied in length from about 4 to 14 metres.
-Peat stacking also follows local customs and a well built peat stack can be a work of art.
+Peat stacking also follows local customs and a well-built peat stack can be a work of art.
 Peat stacks provide additional shelter to houses.
 A croft can burn as many as 15,000–18,000 peats in a year.

-The odour of the peat-smoke, especially in winter time, can add to the general atmosphere of the island.
+The odour of the peat-smoke, especially in wintertime, can add to the general atmosphere of the island.
 While peat burning still goes on, there has been a significant decline in recent years as people move to other, less labour-intensive forms of heating; however, it remains an important symbol of island life.
 In 2008, with the large increase in the price (and theft) of liquefied petroleum gas and heating oil, there were signs that there may be a return to peat cutting.